 Wonder is an interesting word.
 Wonder is defined as: a feeling of surprise mingled with admiration, caused by something beautiful, unexpected, unfamiliar, or inexplicable.

-Every time you have a worry instead of catastrophizing the outcome-we can simply ‘wonder’ about the outcome instead. (i.e. I wonder if this cake will turn out right instead of What if my cake falls, I was supposed to drop it off this afternoon….).
+Every time you have a worry instead of catastrophizing the outcome-we can simply ‘wonder’ about said outcome instead. (i.e. I wonder if this cake will turn out right instead of What if my cake falls, I was supposed to drop it off this afternoon!).

-There is a strange duality to wonder-the child-like kind where we are amazed by the unexpectedly beautiful.
-And the verb form-ala Susan Jeffers-where we are curious to know something.
+There is a strange duality to wonder.
+The child-like kind where we are amazed by the unexpectedly beautiful.
+And the verb-like-aka Susan Jeffers form-where we are curious to know something.

 Either way wonder has many lessons to teach us.
 Children are notoriously both curious about unknowns and surprised by everything unexpected life has to offer.